paypal/sdk-core-dotnet/src/README.md

 Save NuGet.exe to a folder viz., 'C:\NuGet' and add its path to the Environment Variables Path:

 Visual Studio 2008 or 2005
-Go to Menu ?> Tools
+Go to Menu -> Tools

 Select External Tools?

 External Tools

-External Tools having 5* default tools in the Menu contents *Note: The number of default tools may differ depending on the particular Visual Studio installation
+External Tools having 5 default tools in the Menu contents
+*	Note: The number of default tools may differ depending on the particular Visual Studio installation

 Click Add